hometownjlu/nomogram/README.md

 * Made sure that there were obgyn residencies in the city/state listed in the NPI code (cross-referenced with ACGME)
 * Made sure that everyone is an MD or DO in the NPPES search
+* Made sure that second line of address did not contain the words "Dermatology, anesthesia".
+* Made sure that provider_enumeration_date was reasonable like less than 5 years ago.
+* Made sure that second line of address did not contain the words "Dermatology, anesthesia".
+Could not get this to work.
+Ugh.

 Searched ABMS to make sure that they were not boarded in any other field.